20 packing essentials, tips, meals, and mistakes

 Tip — Freeze water bottles ahead of trip for use in an ice chest.
 These take longer to thaw than loose ice.

 Camping for the first time will usually bring along some lessons learned.
 Below are a few mistakes to keep in mind and avoid.

 - Fire pit/grill dangers to children.
 Always practice safety when around fire.
 Be sure to talk to the little ones about the dangers and what they should not do around fire.
 A burn would devastate and is a sure way to ruin a camping trip for everyone.

 - A little dew or rain can go a long way.
 During the night, temperatures can drop and humidity or rain may soak items left uncovered.
 This is especially important with fire wood.
 Delaying a warm fire or a meal dependent on a fire could make camping stressful.
 Cover your unused firewood or place under your vehicle for protection from the elements.

 - Flip shoes upside down and/or cover when not in use.
-Little critters may find their way into your shoe.
+Little critters will find their way into your shoe.
 Always shake and check your shoes before putting them on.

 - Never venture alone.
 Always use a buddy system and stick to the trails.

-A couple ideas for family entertainment outside of the natural resources available on site, are campfire stories and geocaching.
-Also, consider camping as an opportunity to detox your family from electronics.
+Also, consider camping as an opportunity to detox the family from electronics.
 Sometimes, even a good book and a hammock between two trees is all you need.
-Bring your family together, get a little dirty, and create a lasting memory!
+Bring the family together, get a little dirty, and create a lasting memory!